jrya7/pantheon-apache-proxy/README.md

 ## overview
 - proxy an apache request to a drupal site on pantheon
 - shares the same domain with 2 different servers without a subdomain
-- takes an internal path and proxies to a pantheon site
+- takes a local path and proxies to a pantheon site
 - if a match is not found then will resolve to apache location
 - the local path does not have to be valid to proxy requests